Share this Article

 While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans."

 While this question is completely legal, it might be unexpected and throw you off your game.
-"Just be honest," suggests Wagner.
+"Just be honest," Wagner suggests.
 And keep things simple.

 6. Do you have parties or entertain often?